 CMS/CS/IDS 139.
 Analysis and Design of Algorithms.
-12 units (3-0-9); For course description, see Computing and Mathematical Sciences
+12 units (3-0-9); For course description, see Computer Science

 CS 141.
 Hack Society: Projects from the Public Sector.
 9 units (0-0-9); third term.
 Prerequisites: CS/IDS 142, 143, CMS/CS/EE/IDS 144, or permission from instructor.
 There is a large gap between the public and private sectors' effective use of technology.
 This gap presents an opportunity for the development of innovative solutions to problems faced by society.
 Students will develop technology-based projects that address this gap.
 Course material will offer an introduction to the design, development, and analysis of digital technology with examples derived from services typically found in the public sector.
-Not offered 2023-24.
+Not offered 2022-23.
 Instructor: Ralph.

 CS/IDS 142.
 Distributed Computing.
 9 units (3-2-4); first term.
 Prerequisites: CS 24, CS 38.
 Programming distributed systems.
 Mechanics for cooperation among concurrent agents.
 Programming sensor networks and cloud computing applications.
 Applications of machine learning and statistics by using parallel computers to aggregate and analyze data streams from sensors.
-Not offered 2023-24.
-Instructor: Staff.
+Instructor: Chandy.